Skip to Content

 For 12 full days here, this included almost all meals, lodging, flights around the two countries, game drives, gorilla trekking and permits, and chimp trekking and permits.

 Yes, this seems like a lot for 2 people.
-However, it costs $700 per person for a gorilla trekking permit in Uganda and $400 for a chimp trekking permit.
-This means $2,200 of this is simply for permits to see gorillas and chimpanzees in the wild.
+However, it cost $700 per person for a gorilla trekking permit in Uganda and $400 for a chimp trekking permit at the time of our trip.
+This means $2,200 of this was simply for permits to see gorillas and chimpanzees in the wild.

 And again, as this was a bucket list trip, we didn’t mind splurging a bit.
 Sure you could do this cheaper (as evidenced by the tours above), but we stayed in semi-luxury lodging and we used a planner instead of a tour.